michalis0/DataScience_and_MachineLearning/week6/readme.md

 - Train and test accuracy to evaluate a classification model
 - Precision and Recall, a metric which shows how good our model is in predicting a class label
 - Confusion matrix
-- Visualizing the decision boundary of a simple classifier

 Some points will be pretty useful for the second part of the assignment.